 * SVR rate of 44% at 6 months after completion of therapy.

-* Percentage of patients completing therapy as per BoC response-guided therapy guidelines, comparing 5% (null hypothesis for spontaneous clearance) and an expected minimum of 25% completion in these advanced liver disease patients.
+* Percentage of patients completing therapy as per BoC response-guided therapy guidelines or SoF therapy guidelines, comparing 5% (null hypothesis for spontaneous clearance) and an expected minimum of 25% completion in these advanced liver disease patients.